The Types of Rejection and Fear of Rejection that We Deal With

 Few escape childhood without at least a few memories of being or feeling rejected.
 Some feel like their entire childhood was spent in rejection.
 Whatever the case is for you, it does affect you today.

 How you dealt with rejection as a child will either make adult rejection more difficult or more comfortable to bear.
 Foremostly, we can endeavor to give our children tools to use when they are brushed off or spurned.
 But, did you learn those lessons in your childhood?
 Most of us just kind of get by, figuring life out as we go.
-And sometimes that works quite well, while other times it can cause ourselves anguish.
+And sometimes that works quite well, while other times it can cause us anguish.

 A childhood guided through the nuances of subtleties of human interactions sounds excellent.
 But the reality is most parents are doing their best and get by from one crisis to the next.
 The downside of childhood rejection, just like every aspect of childhood is that what happens to us during our early years and what we decide to believe about what happened affects us for the rest of our lives.